Fermionic quantum computation with Cooper pair splitters: Effective Hamiltonian

 \paragraph{The middle quantum dot is proximitized by a superconductor.} The proximity of the middle dot to the superconductor suppresses its $g$-factor~\cite{Stanescu2017}.
 Thus, differently from the outer dots, we consider a finite Zeeman energy $B$.
 The Hamiltonian of the middle dot is

-where $c_{M \sigma}^{\dagger}$ is the creation operator of electron on the middle dot with spin $\sigma$, $\Delta$ is the induced superconducting gap, and $\sigma_l$ are the Pauli matrices ($l=\{0, x, y, z\}$) acting on the spin subspace. \paragraph{The dots are connected by normal and spin-orbit hoppings.} Both spin-polarised dots in Eq.~\eqref{eq:dots} connect to the middle dot by symmetric tunnel barriers with strength $t$.
+where $c_{M \sigma}^{\dagger}$ is the creation operator of electron on the middle dot with spin $\sigma$, $\Delta$ is the induced superconducting gap, and $\sigma_l$ are the Pauli matrices ($l=\{0, x, y, z\}$) acting on the spin subspace. \paragraph{The dots are connected by normal and spin-orbit hoppings.} Both spin-polarised, at most singly occupied, dots in Eq.~\eqref{eq:dots} connect to the middle dot by symmetric tunnel barriers with strength $t$.
 The barrier $t$ controls both normal and spin-orbit tunneling processes:

 where $\theta_i$ is the spin precession angle from dot $i$ to the middle island.
 Thus, the total Hamiltonian is